oogilbert/Project-Week/README.md

 # Project Week
  Repository for Robocode

-Visit https://www.dropbox.com/request/n3OvDkOPfqlaky4TbYkO to submit your teams robot.
+Visit https://www.dropbox.com/request/n3OvDkOPfqlaky4TbYkO to submit your team's robot.

 Rules:
 1. You may use code from the robots AdvancedRobotExample, LinearTargeting, and BulletDodging as you wish.